Online Learning via Sequential Complexities: Further Examples

-Recently, Kalai and Sastry \cite{KalSas09} introduced a method called \emph{Isotron} for learning Single Index Models (SIM).
+\citet{KalSas09} introduced a method called \emph{Isotron} for learning Single Index Models (SIM).
 These models generalize linear and logistic regression, generalized linear models, and classification by linear threshold functions.
-For brevity, we only describe the Idealized SIM problem from \cite{KalSas09}.
-In its ``batch'' version, we assume that the data is revealed at once as a set $\{(x_i, y_i)\}_{t=1}^T \in \reals^n \times \reals$ where $y_t= u(\inner{w,x_i})$ for some unknown $w\in \reals^n$ of bounded norm and an unknown non-decreasing $u:\reals\mapsto\reals$ with a bounded Lipschitz constant.
+For brevity, we only describe the Idealized SIM problem considered by the authors.
+In its ``batch'' version, we assume that the data are revealed at once as a set $\{(x_t, y_t)\}_{t=1}^T \in \reals^d \times \reals$ where $y_t= u(\inner{w,x_t})$ for some unknown $w\in \reals^d$ of bounded norm and an unknown non-decreasing $u:\reals\to\reals$ with a bounded Lipschitz constant.
 Given this data, the goal is to iteratively find the function $u$ and the direction $w$, making as few mistakes as possible.
 The error is measured as $\frac{1}{T}\sum_{t=1}^T (f_i(x_t) - y_t)^2$, where $f_i(x) = u_i(\inner{w_i,x})$ is the iterative approximation found by the algorithm on the $i$th round.
-The elegant computationally efficient method presented in \cite{KalSas09} is motivated by Perceptron, and a natural open question posed by the authors is whether there is an online variant of Isotron.
+The elegant computationally efficient method presented by \citet{KalSas09} is motivated by Perceptron, and a natural open question posed by the authors is whether there is an online variant of Isotron.
 Before even attempting a quest for such an algorithm, we can ask a more basic question: is the (Idealized) SIM problem even learnable in the online framework?
 After all, most online methods deal with convex functions, but $u$ is only assumed to be Lipschitz and non-decreasing.
 We answer the question easily with the tools we have developed.